How Much Does it Cost to Build a Website For Small Business?

 What else do you need to know about building a website?

-We have (kind of) covered how much will a website cost you on average.
-(Approx around $150.00 / month).
-I also have recommended you go with the 'all-in-one' website builder approach (ie; using a tool like DropFunnels).
+We also recommended you go with the all-in-one website builder approach (ie; using a tool like DropFunnels).

-Just on that...
-I am pretty sure DropFunnels 'grandfathers' you in to life pricing... which means if you lock in the current monthly fee then this stays the same forever.
+On that...
+DropFunnels 'grandfathers' you in to life pricing... which means if you lock in the current monthly fee then this stays the same forever.

-I also recommend you at least explore using AI tools like Jasper.
-It allows you to fast track your 'content factory' and makes it much EASIER to create content.
-(Plus you don't need to spend another dollar on outsourcing writers!)
+We also recommend you keep an open mind to AI tools like Jasper.
+It'll fast track your 'content factory' because it's much EASIER to create content.

 How much does it cost to maintain a website over time?

-DropFunnels doesn't really cost me any 'maintenance' fees BUT I spend a LOT of my time creating content and making sure my website is in tune with Google and so forth.
+DropFunnels doesn't cost any 'maintenance' fees BUT we spend a LOT of all our time creating content and making sure our website is in tune with Google and so forth.

-For that I use Ahrefs.com free version for a site audit and content analysis.
+For that we use Ahrefs.com free version for a site audit and content analysis.